 Drums and Moccasins – Taos Landscape Art

-This southwest New Mexico landscape, Drums, and Moccasins occupy this 150-year-old former adobe chapel has Indian rugs on the display ladder and steer heads, sits quietly in Taos, NM.
+This contemporary southwest New Mexico landscape, Drums, and Moccasins occupy this 150-year-old former adobe chapel has Indian rugs on the display ladder and steer heads, sits quietly in Taos, NM.
 This is an original watercolor.
 As an American Sedona artist, you’ll see the technique I used while painting this Taos landscape wall art.
 The first thing to do is to mask anything that isn’t the building.
 Masking Fluids prevent the paper from absorbing color.
 I then applied a wash of color.
 Next, I sprinkled Kosher salt on the painted areas while it was still wet.
 When the paint dried, I peeled away the mask revealing this colorful image caught in the afternoon sunset.

 In this new and fantastic art, I learned this watercolor landscape technique while doing a watercolor workshop with Skip Lawrence 20 years ago.
 As an artist, Skip is passionate about teaching art.
 He loves making it, sharing it, talking about it, looking at it, and explaining it.
 Skip has been at it since he was twelve.
 I started when I was 59.
 There was never any doubt in Skip’s mind that he would spend his life in art.
 He says he is very fortunate to be able to say that.